hidarikani/comprehensive-react-template/README.md

 lock-in, the best solution is to package the application in a Docker container.

 [Nginx Docker image](https://hub.docker.com/_/nginx) is used for deployment.
-Nginx i's an efficient, production ready web server that can serve static files with minimal configuration, furthermore, it has an official Docker image.
+Nginx is an efficient, production ready web server that can serve static files with minimal configuration, furthermore, it has an official Docker image.